vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the evening, I first went to Walgreens to buy bandages (to augment my last two purchases) and then to Berkeley Bowl for food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
 I then went to the Amazon Hub Locker to pick up a package.
+The stuff was pretty heavy to carry back, so it ended up being good strength training as well.

 ## Tuesday June 25

 In the evening, I went to downtown Berkeley.
 I first stopped at Goodwill to try to donate some items, but their donations were closed for the day.
 I then went to Citibank for some financial transactions.

+## Wednesday June 26

+In the evening, I went to the Amazon Hub Locker at ASUC Berkeley to pick up some packages.
+The totality of the stuff was quite a bit, so I carried a suitcase to the location and packed the stuff mostly in my suitcase (with some in my backpack).